Adventure Birding 'n Outdoors in New Guinea's Wild West

 Day 8 │ Anggi Giji basin

-Following a hearty nocturnal breakfast, a pre-dawn foray could produce Papuan Boobook, Large-tailed Nightjar and Feline and
+Following a hearty nocturnal breakfast, a pre-dawn foray could produce Large-tailed Nightjar, Feline and Mountain Owlet-nightjar

 Around the crack of dawn then, we hope to find the nearly mythical Shovel-billed Kookaburra as it starts calling from the

-Eagle, Vogelkop Bowerbird, Rufous-sided and Western Smoky Honeyeater, Vogelkop Melidectes, Mountain Mouse-warbler, Vogelkop
+Guinea Eagle, Vogelkop Bowerbird, Rufous-sided and Western Smoky Honeyeater, Vogelkop Melidectes, Mountain Mouse-warbler,

-Scrubwren, Fan-tailed Berrypecker, Papuan Sittella, Black Sicklebill, Ashy Robin, and Lesser Ground Robin.
+Vogelkop Scrubwren, Fan-tailed Berrypecker, Papuan Sittella, Black Sicklebill, Lesser Ground Robin, and Ashy Robin.

 We shall enjoy a packed lunch on site and continue our search for some of these most elusive species throughout the afternoon,